 The two cottages were exactly what we were looking for.
 Very clean, comfortable, and in a lovely location.
 We were well catered for, and so was our dog!
 When required, we received information for eating out, walks etc, and there is a full info book in the cottage.
 We used a local cordon bleu chef, for a meal in our cottage for a special occasion , who came recommended, which was lovely.
 We will definitely return in the future.

-As dog owners ourselves, we understand that you want to bring your dog on holiday with you, and we are delighted to welcome them (they even get their own doggy welcome pack!).
+As dog owners ourselves, we understand that you want to bring your dog on holiday with you, and we are delighted to welcome them ( with a ‘doggy welcome pack’!).
 Here at Kernock, we are very dog friendly.
 We’ve even won awards for it.
 We are delighted to have won the Gold Award at the 2016/17 Cornwall Tourism Awards and also at the SouthWest Awards for Dog-friendly Business of the Year.

-We are very happy to welcome well behaved dogs (and their well behaved owners) to Kernock, but for the sake of peaceful coexistence and a happy holiday for all, we would ask that you follow a few simple rules, and remember that taking a holiday with your dog isn’t the same as taking a holiday from your responsibilities as a dog owner.
+We are very happy to welcome well behaved dogs (and their well behaved owners), but for the sake of peaceful coexistence and a happy holiday for all, we would ask that you follow a few simple rules, and remember that taking a holiday with your dog isn’t the same as taking a holiday from your responsibilities as a dog owner.
 That way we can keep our 5* cottages both dog-friendly and 5*.
 Many thanks for your cooperation.
 Below you will find useful information on dog services (vet, groomers, walking services), beaches, and a list of nearly 50 dog-friendly pubs and restaurants in the area.
 Our walkable local pub, The Weary Friar – is dog-friendly, and is only 1/2 a mile away.
 The listings all have Access notes, contact details and SatNav codes, which will hopefully help you plan your dog-friendly Cornish adventure!

 We have holiday dog tags for your use if you are concerned your dog may run off on the beach or elsewhere (if your own phone number is on your dog’s tag, you won’t be at home to answer it!)